rhoai-rhtap/data-science-pipelines-tekton/manifests/opendatahub/README.md

 * **pipeline_install_configuration**: The ConfigMap name that contains the values to install the Data Science Pipelines environment.
 This parameter defaults to `pipeline-install-config` and you can find an example in the [repository](./base/configmaps/pipeline-install-config.yaml).
 * **ds_pipelines_configuration**: The ConfigMap name that contains the values to integrate Data Science Pipelines with the underlying components (Database and Object Store).
 This parameter defaults to `kfp-tekton-config` and you can find an example in the [repository](./base/configmaps/kfp-tekton-config.yaml).
-* **database_secret**: The secret that contains the credentials for the Data Science Pipelines Databse.
+* **database_secret**: The secret that contains the credentials for the Data Science Pipelines Database.
 It defaults to `mysql-secret` if using the `metadata-store-mariadb` overlay
 * **ds_pipelines_ui_configuration**: The ConfigMap that contains the values to customize UI.
 It defaults to `ds-pipeline-ui-configmap`.

 ## Configuration